Trump reignites threat to take over DC after former DOGE worker assaulted in attempted carjacking

 Earlier this year, Trump said that the federal government should “take over” DC.

 “I think that we should govern District of Columbia.
 It’s so important, the DC situation.
-I think that we should run it strong, run it with law and order.
-Make it absolutely, flawlessly beautiful.
-And I think we should take over Washington, DC,” Trump told reporters aboard Air Force One in February.
-“Make it safe.
-People are getting killed.
-People are being hurt.
-You have a great police department there, but somehow, they’re not utilized properly.”
+I think that we should run it strong, run it with law and order,” Trump told reporters aboard Air Force One in February.

 In March, Trump signed an executive order establishing a “D.C.
 Safe and Beautiful Task Force,” aiming to ensure federal participation in a number of city issues, including maximum enforcement of federal immigration laws and beefing up federal and local law enforcement presence in certain areas.